octobercms/docs/backend-lists.md

 <a name="overriding-action"></a>
 ### Overriding Controller Action

-You can use your own logic for the `index` action method in the controller, then optionally call the List behavior `index` parent method.
+You may use your own logic for the `index` action method in the controller, then optionally call the List behavior `index` parent method.

     public function index()
     {